 Acne is the most common skin condition in teenagers.
 Most boys and girls will have acne to some degree during puberty.
-Clearly visible, persistent acne can be very distressing for teenagers, affecting their self-esteem.
-As a result, many boys and girls try out all sorts of things to get rid of their pimples.
+Clearly visible, persistent acne can be very distressing for teenagers, and affect their self-esteem.
+As a result, many boys and girls try out all sorts of things to try to get rid of their pimples.

 The contraceptive pill and acne

 The main reason acne develops is because the male sex hormone androgen is made in larger amounts during puberty – in girls too.
 Inflammatory and non-inflammatory acne can improve in girls and women who use contraceptive pills as birth control.
-The pills that help against acne have the hormones estrogen and progestin in them.
-But most contraceptive pills have not been specifically approved for the treatment of acne.
-There are also non-hormonal therapies which can help against acne, some of which have fewer side effects.
+The pills that help against acne have the female sex hormones estrogen and progestin in them.
+But most contraceptive pills haven't been specifically approved for the treatment of acne.
+There are also non-hormonal treatments which can help against acne, some of which have fewer side effects.

 The frequency and severity of side effects are influenced by the dose of hormones in the birth control pills.
-But the possible side effects might still play an important role when deciding which pill to use.
-So knowing whether some contraceptive pills are more likely than others to improve your complexion, and which side effects they might have, is helpful.
+But possible side effects might still play an important role when deciding which pill to use.
+So it's good to know whether certain pills reduce acne more effectively than others and what side effects they have.

 Research has only found small differences in the effect on acne

-All of the contraceptive pills used in the studies reduced both inflammatory and non-inflammatory acne.
-They often had to be taken for several weeks or months before the participants’ skin got better.
-The pills that reduced acne had ethinyl estradiol in them, combined with one of the following drugs: levonorgestrel, norethindrone, norgestimate, drospirenone, cyproterone acetate, chlormadinone acetate, dienogest or desogestrel.
+All of the birth control pills tested were able to improve acne.
+They reduced both inflammatory and non-inflammatory acne.
+The pills often had to be taken for several weeks or months before the participants’ skin got better.
+The birth control pills that reduced acne had ethinyl estradiol in them, combined with one of the following drugs: levonorgestrel, norethindrone, norgestimate, drospirenone, cyproterone acetate, chlormadinone acetate, dienogest or desogestrel.

 The studies showed that most of the pills had a similar positive effect on acne.
-But some types of pills seem to be somewhat more effective than others: In one study, pills that had cyproterone acetate in them were found to help reduce acne somewhat better than pills that had levonorgestrel in them.
-Cyproterone acetate has not been approved for contraceptive use in Germany, but it can be prescribed for the treatment of acne.
+Some medications did a little better than others in individual studies.
+But further studies are needed in order to be able to say whether they are actually more effective.
+In one study, pills that had cyproterone acetate in them were found to help reduce acne somewhat better than pills that had levonorgestrel in them.
+Another study found pills that contained chlormadinone acetate to be more effective than those with levonorgestrel.
+Cyproterone acetate isn't approved for contraception in Germany, but it can be prescribed for the treatment of acne.
 None of the other studies found any of the pills to be better or worse than others.
-So any claims that a certain pill will lead to much better skin than other pills should be treated with caution.
+So any claims that a certain pill will lead to much better skin than others pills should be taken with caution.

 Risk of deep vein thrombosis depends on the type of pill

 Contraceptive pills can have side effects such as headaches, breast tenderness and nausea.
-Some women stop taking the pill because of these effects.
-There has not been enough research to say whether side effects like these are more common with certain pills than with others.
+Some women stop taking the pill because of these problems.
+There hasn't been enough research to say whether side effects like these are more common with certain pills than with others.

 Hormonal contraceptives also increase the risk of blood clots in the legs (deep vein thrombosis), even if the overall risk is low.
-Third and fourth-generation birth control pills such as desogestrel, gestodene and drospirenone seem to increase the risk of deep vein thrombosis more than the "older" hormones used in first and second-generation pills such as levonorgestrel and norgestimate.
-It is estimated that deep vein thrombosis will occur within one year in about
+Third- and fourth-generation birth control pills (such as those containing desogestrel, dienogest, gestodene and drospirenone) appear to increase the risk of thrombosis more than older first- and second-generation pills do (such as those containing levonorgestrel or norgestimate).
+It is estimated that thrombosis occurs within one year in

-- 9 to 12 out of 10,000 women who regularly take desogestrel, gestodene or drospirenone, and in about
+- about 9 to 12 out of 10,000 women who regularly take a birth control pill containing desogestrel, gestodene or drospirenone.

-- 5 to 7 out of 10,000 women who regularly take levonorgestrel or norgestimate.
+- about 5 to 7 out of 10,000 women who regularly take a birth control pill containing levonorgestrel or norgestimate.

-For comparison: Deep vein thrombosis occurs in about 2 out of 10,000 women who are not taking a contraceptive pill.
+For comparison, thrombosis occurs in about 2 out of 10,000 women who aren’t on the pill.

 Deep vein thrombosis can cause tenderness, swelling, an aching pain in the legs, and sometimes even skin problems.
-In very rare cases it may lead to a life-threatening blockage of the artery that transports blood to the lungs (pulmonary embolism).
+In very rare cases it may lead to a life-threatening blockage of the pulmonary artery (pulmonary embolism).